maxkraus20/elopong/Readme.md

 - **Game Storage and Elo Rating Calculation:** Games are recorded, and player Elo ratings are updated based on results.

 ### Frontend Status
 Currently, users can **register** and **log in**.
-Other functionalities, like displaying game history and Elo ratings, are in progress.
+Other functionalities, like viewing and editing the profile, displaying game history and Elo ratings, are in progress.

 ## Planned Features
+- **Leaderboard:** An Overview of the Elo-Points of all the players.
 - **Game Overview:** A graphical representation of played games and a game history view.
 - **User Profiles:** Each user will have an editable profile.
 - **Admin Area:** A section for admins to manage users.